Immix

 Giraffe setup

-In order to setup the Immix integration, you must select 'Immix' as the ARC integration type in Giraffe software.
+In order to setup the Immix integration, you must select 'Immix' as the ARC integration type in Giraffe software for the relevent system.

 The 'ARC Identity' field should be set the S number you have been given in Immix.